aws-samples/sample-serverless-mcp-servers/stateless-mcp-on-lambda-python/README.md

 1. Ensure all environment variables are properly set in `etc/environment.sh`
 2. Verify AWS credentials are correctly configured
 3. Check AWS CloudWatch logs for Lambda function errors
-4. Ensure the S3 bucket specified in `BUCKET` exists and is accessible
+4. Ensure the S3 bucket specified in `BUCKET` exists, is accessible, and has versioning enabled